UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 **Requirements:**

 * SVG details
-    * The SVG chart must have an id of "chart"
-    * The SVG chart must be structured into nested SVG groups
     * The SVG chart must have reasonable margins and general spacing so as to be easily legible, not too cluttered, and not too spread out
 * Lexis chart
+    * The SVG chart must have an id of "lexis-chart"
     * Age is on the y-axis and year is on the x-axis
     * Axes are clean, titled, and formatted well
     * Each mark must have the class name "arrow"